-- Architect (Lunar Cycle, #61)

-- Breaking News (Core Set, #82)

-- Eli 1.0 (Genesis Cycle, #110)

-- Mumba Temple (Mumbad Cycle, #18)

-- NAPD Contract (Spin Cycle, #119)

-- SanSan City Grid (Core Set, #92)
+Architect (Lunar Cycle, #61) Breaking News (Core set, #82) Eli 1.0 (Genesis Cycle, #110) Mumba Temple (Mumbad Cycle, #18) NAPD Contract (Spin Cycle, #119) SanSan City Grid (Core Set, #92)

-This and other supported documents for FFG Organized Play can be accessed from the FFG Organized Play Page: http://www.fantasyflightgames.com/op Netrunner is a TM of R. Talsorian Games, Inc. Android is TM & © 2016 Fantasy Flight Publishing, Inc. All rights reserved.
-Netrunner is licensed by Wizards of the Coast LLC. © 2016 Wizards.
+Netrunner is a TM of R. Talsorian Games, Inc. Android is TM & © 2016 Fantasy Flight Games.
+All rights reserved.
+Netrunner is licensed by Wizards of the Coast LLC. © 2015 Wizards.
 Wizards of the Coast and its logo are property of Wizards of the Coast LLC in the U.S.A. and other countries.
-Android, Fantasy Flight Games, Fantasy Flight Supply, and the FFG logo are trademarks of Fantasy Flight Publishing, Inc. Living Card Game, LCG, and the LCG logo are registered trademarks of Fantasy Flight Publishing, Inc. All rights reserved.
+Android, Fantasy Flight Games, Fantasy Flight Supply, and the FFG logo are trademarks of Fantasy Flight Games.
+Living Card Game, LCG, and the LCG logo are registered trademarks of Fantasy Flight Games.
+All rights reserved.